The Health Innovation Think Tank

 The Think Tank brings together diverse groups of healthcare leaders, innovators and policymakers to identify best practices and strategies that will improve care quality, increase care access, enhance patient engagement and reduce unnecessary costs.

-Our most recent key takeaways and best practices publication from Think Tank IV can be downloaded via SlideShare below or from our Think Tank homepage.
+Our most recent key takeaways and best practices publication from Think Tank VI can be downloaded via SlideShare below or from our Think Tank homepage.

 We encourage everyone to review our key findings and please let us know your thoughts or any feedback via the contact page.
 If you have proven best practices within value-based care, connected health, virtual care, consumerism, care collaboration, innovation, healthcare cost transparency, care quality transparency or industry disruption, and have those best practices documented via a published white paper or case study, please share those with us as well.
 The Think Tank employs the strategy to add 25 new collaborators to each session that we host so we welcome all health systems, care providers, innovators, policy makers, payers and other thought leaders that are achieving success with innovative ideas, solutions and care design.